ps-tuebingen-courses/pl1-lecture-notes/src/23-monadic-reflection/monadic-reflection.md

-__Example__: Backtracking using monadic reflection
+__Example__: Backtracking using monadic reflection: The `n`-queens problem.
-The `n`-queens problem
-If partial results are desired, lists should be replaced by streams
+If partial results are desired, lists should be replaced by streams.

 ```racket
 (define (fail) (reflect empty))